Rastaban/vcpkg/docs/maintainers/automated-testing.md

 ### 5. **Analyze port build results against baseline expectations**

-The results of the port build phase are compared with the results from the previous steps.
-Only port build failures that are not also in the baseline are considered a regression and fail the build.
+The results of the port build phase are compared with the expected results from the ci.baseline.txt file.
+Any differences from the baseline cause the pipeline to fail.
 The logs for all failing ports are collected from the archived tombstones and attached to the Azure DevOps pipeline.

-Because the results comparison also uses the known results from step 3 the failure logs from previous iterations of the PR tests will continue to be attached to the pipeline even if the port was not actually built in the current run.
-(It won't be built if the abi tag did not change).
+If there was no abi change from previous runs then the failure logs from the last actual build attempt will be attached.
 To force a rebuild of the port in later pipeline runs, ask a member of the vcpkg team to remove the tombstone or make a change to one of the files in the port.

+If the pipeline is failing because of a fix to a port build then the failure line must be removed from the baseline file.
+Flaky ports can be marked as 'skip' to avoid building or 'ignore' to build in the system but ignore the results.
+In general ports that cause conflicts with other ports should be skpped and ports that are flaky for other reasons should be ignored until their issue can be addressed.

 ### Limitations of the CI system